perpetualKid/FreeTrainSimulator/Source/RunActivity/Readme_ORNewYear_MG.txt

 - you must have at least a Windows Vista computer.
 Windows XP is not supported
 - start openrails simply by clicking on Openrails.exe
-- don't try to update the pack by using the link on the upper right side of the main menu window: you would return to a non-MG OR version.
+- don't try to update the pack by using the link on the upper right side of the main menu window: you would return to the official OR version.

 RELEASE NOTES
-This unofficial version has been derived from the official Open Rails revision U2019.08.29-0736.
+This unofficial version has been derived from the official Open Rails unstable revision U2019.09.16-0636.
-Such official revision is already based on Monogame.
-It includes some features not (yet) available in the Open Rails official version, that is:
+It includes some features not (yet) available in the Open Rails unstable official version, that is:
+- Monogame adaptations, based on Peter Gulyas' work, and then updated and completed by dennisat, perpetualKid and myself; already present as PR for the official OR version
 - addition of track sounds in the sound debug window (by dennisat)
 - F5 HUD scrolling (by mbm_or)
 - checkbox in General Options tab to enable or disable watchdog
 - increase of remote horn sound volume level
-- second phase of advanced coupler forces management (by steamer_ctn)
 - when car is ( cted through the F9 window, the car's brake line in the extended brake HUD is highlighted in yellow (by mbm_or)
 - improved distance management in roadcar camera
 - signal script parser (by perpetualKid): reduces CPU time needed for signal management
-- second phase of wheel bearing management (by steamer_ctn)
-- separation of motive force from dynamic force (by steamer_ctn)
+- addition of visual effects for rolling stock (by steamer_ctn), already present as PR for the official OR version
+- additional features for vacuum brakes (by steamer_ctn), already present as PR for the official OR version
+- turntables operating in timetable mode (by roeter), already present as PR for the official OR version.

 CREDITS